Number of Fellows per Rotation: 2-3

 • Presentations of clinic cases with relevant correlation to salient literature

-• Review of effective treatment strategies including psychopharmacological and psychotherapeutic approaches and strengths and limitations of approaches (combined or not combined with one another)
+• Review of effective treatment strategies including psychopharmacological and psychotherapeutic approaches and strengths and limitations of approaches (combined or not combined)

 Practice-Based Learning

-The fellow will effectively communicate with patients, their families, and all other members of the treatment team.
+The fellow will effectively communicate with patients, their families, and all treatment team members.

 • Family interviews for the evaluation of infant and preschool-age children